 Quanita has a Bachelors in Dental Hygiene and an Associates in Dental Assisting.
 She is currently enrolled in Pacific University's Masters in Healthcare Administration program.
-Additionally, Quanita is a volunteer at Creston Dental Clinic and will be serving on the Moldova dental mission trip with Medical Teams International in May 2016.
+Additionally, Quanita is a volunteer at Creston Dental Clinic and served on the Moldova dental mission trip with Medical Teams International in May 2016.

 As an official First Tooth trainer as of February 2016, Quanita serves Lincoln County and the adjacent counties.
 When she's not working, Quanita enjoysrock climbing, whitewater rafting, zip lining, and other adrenaline inducing activities.
 Her love of travel has taken her to 38 states and 11 countries.

 Ashley has been a First Tooth trainer in Wasco and Morrow County since fall of 2014.
 She attended Oregon State University and finished her dental hygiene education at ODS College of Dental Science in La Grande.
 For the past three years Ashley has been working with Advantage Dental as their Regional Community Expanded Practice Permit Dental Hygienist.
 Part of her job is providing services in clinical and community settings.
 Conducting school-based dental screenings and providing dental education at WIC have also been her responsibilities.
 The best part of Ashley's work is that she's able to educate people about oral health and build relationships with patients and families.